Saurabhkr952/dev-portfolio/README.md

 # This diagram represents a continuous integration and delivery (CI/CD) pipeline for this project.

 ## TechStack Used:
-➡️ Git
+➡️Git
-➡️ Github Actions
+➡️Github Actions
-➡️ Docker
+➡️Docker
-➡️ Kubernetes
+➡️Kubernetes
-➡️ Argo CD
+➡️Argo CD